 Distracted Driving: A Leading Cause of Accidents

-- Visual distractions are distractions which divert your eyes from the road.
+- Visual distractions are distractions that divert your eyes from the road.

-- Manual distractions are distractions which cause you to remove your hands from the steering wheel.
+- Manual distractions are distractions that cause you to remove your hands from the steering wheel.

 - Cognitive distractions are those which allow your mind to wander away from the task of driving.

-Texting and driving though, involves all three categories which makes it the most dangerous type of distracted driving.
+Texting and driving though involves all three categories which make it the most dangerous type of distracted driving.
 In the 5 seconds that it takes to read a text message, a vehicle traveling 55 miles per hour travels the length of a football field.
-It only takes a few seconds to be distracted and swerve, accidentally hitting a cyclist, other vehicle or pedestrian.
+It only takes a few seconds to be distracted and swerve, accidentally hitting a cyclist, another vehicle, or pedestrian.

 Wireless Communication Devices: The Law in Florida

-In 2019, Florida enacted two laws which prohibit the use of wireless communication devices while driving, making Florida the 45th state to enact such laws.
+In 2019, Florida enacted two laws that prohibit the use of wireless communication devices while driving, making Florida the 45th state to enact such laws.

 The first of the two statutes, Florida Statute §316.305, otherwise known as the “Florida Ban on Texting While Driving Law” makes texting while driving a primary offense.
 A primary offense means that a police officer can issue a citation to any individual who they see using a wireless communication device while driving.